gvwilson/fiction/iffy/index.md

 Iffy gasped.
 "Are you trans?"

 Wales glanced at her, a wry smile on his face.
-"You know, that used to mean something very different than it does now.
+"You know, that used to mean something very different.
 But no, I'm not transhuman.
 I just don't like advertising how much tech I have in me.
-It's hard enough having people try to cut my head off every once in a while---if I had to worry about waking up minus a finger or two I'd never get any sleep."
+It's hard enough having people try to cut my head off every once in a while—if I had to worry about waking up minus a finger or two I'd never get any sleep."

 He pressed his silver fingertip against the side of his toolbox.
 "Sixteen orange kneecap," he said quietly.

 Iffy held her breath,
-half-expecting the toolbox to transform itself into---well, she didn't know what, but *something*.
+half-expecting the toolbox to transform itself into—well, she didn't know what, but *something*.
 Instead,
 a tiny blue light blinked twice in the handle.